alyraffauf/nixcfg/README.md

 ## Outputs

 - homeManagerModules.default: app modules + everything you need for a competent Hyprland desktop (and a few others).
-- nixosModules.base: opinionated basic system configuration.
-- nixosModules.nixos: opinionated desktop, app, and service modules.
+- nixosModules.nixos: opinionated desktop, app, and service options.
-- nixosModules.users: basic user configuration.
+- nixosModules.users: basic user configuration options.

 In addition, this flake outputs NixOS configuration and home-manager configurations for all of my hosts and users, respectively.